dansmyers/PredictiveModeling/README.md

 I will make every effort to adhere to the topics and schedule described in this syllabus.
 However, I reserve the right to make changes for the good of the course.

+## Credit Hour Statement

+This course is a four-credit-hour course that meets three hours per week.
+The value of four credit hours results, in part, from work expected of enrolled students both inside and outside the classroom.
+Rollins faculty require that students average at least 2 ½ hours of outside work for every hour of scheduled class time.
+In this course, the additional outside-of-class expectations are substantial time spent on self-directed learning, team colalboration, and completion of programming assignemnts.

 ## Official Syllabus Statements

 Links to the full list of syllabus policy statements are [available here](https://rpublic.rollins.edu/sites/ASCPS/SitePages/Syllabi%20Statements.aspx).